OuthmaneBelqasmi/FrameworkDI/README.md

 1- XML File configuration<br>
 2- Annotation

-for xml file configuration the framwork inject the field using setter method and the introspection for the annotation.
+NB : for xml file configuration the framwork inject the field using setter method and for the annotation the framework use  the introspection.

 <hr>